Chen44A/Chen44A/README.md

 ### Hi there 👋
-Start get to know me with a quiz program!😄   https://chen44a.github.io/Quiz-Projektarbete/
+Start with a quiz program to get to know me!😄   https://chen44a.github.io/Quiz-Projektarbete/
 <!--
 **Chen44A/Chen44A** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.